-Calling all innovators!
-We've launched a new Innovation Locality Call for ideas to improve healthcare.
-See below for details - but be quick as our deadline is 5pm on 28 July 2017
+Calling all innovators we've launched a new Digital Health Innovation call for ideas to improve healthcare.
+See below for details - but be quick as our deadline is 5pm 29th September 2017

 What is innovation?

-The Innovation Fund Locality Call will look to fund the testing and development of innovative healthcare products, services and clinical practices that aim to improve the experience and outcomes of patients in the Salford community.
+The Digital Health Innovation Call will look to fund the testing of innovative digital products, services and clinical practices that aim to improve the experience and outcomes of patients in the Salford community.
 Applications will need to be able to demonstrate an ability to contribute towards the priorities of one or more of the organisations strategy group’s priorities:

 Integrated Community Based Care

 - Self-care / Self-management - including supporting patients / patient groups